Assistance services

 Information for customers who need assistance.

-Please contact the Contact Center at least 48 hours prior to departure to request support.
-Also, please come to the check-in counter at least 2 hours prior to the scheduled time of departure.
+Please contact the Contact Center at least 5days prior to departure to request support.
+Also, please come to the check-in counter at least 3 hours prior to the scheduled time of departure.
+If you have not contacted us in advance, check-in procedures at the airport counter may take additional time.
+Please review the notes provided on each relevant page.

 • Wheelchair users are required to confirm the following in advance at the Contact Center.
-Please fill out this check sheet (PDF)and send it to the Contact Center by Files Submission Form 48 hours prior to departure.
+Please fill out this check sheet (PDF)and send it to the Contact Center by Files Submission Form 5days prior to departure. * If the required check sheet has not been submitted in advance, we may need to ask you additional questions at the airport counter, and preparing a wheelchair or other assistance may take extra time.

 About your walking condition